ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    presented as an edge on TE graph.

    TE Tunnel
-   : As defined in {{TE-TUTORIAL}}, it is a connection-oriented service provided by a layer network of delivery of a client's data between source and destination tunnel termination points.
+   :  As defined in [TE-TUNNEL], it is a connection-oriented service provided by a layer network of delivery of a client's data between source and destination tunnel termination points.
+See also [TE-TUTORIAL].

    TE Tunnel Segment
-   : As defined in {{TE-TUTORIAL}}, it is a part of a multi-domain TE tunnel that spans.
+   : As defined in [TE-TUNNEL], it is a part of a multi-domain TE tunnel that spans.
+See also [TE-TUTORIAL].

    TE Tunnel Hand-off
-   : As defined in {{TE-TUTORIAL}}, it is an access link or inter-domain link by which a multi-domain TE tunnel enters or exits a given network domain.
+   : It is an access or inter-domain LTP by which a multi-domain TE tunnel enters or exits a given network domain.
+See also [TE-TUTORIAL.

    Note - The three definitions above are currently in {{TE-TUTORIAL}}
    but it is expected that they will be moved to {{TE-TUNNEL}}.
 When this happens, the reference will be updated and the {{TE-TUTORIAL}}